Application for an injunction to protect the complainant's interests after complaint referred to QCAT

 Once a decision has been made by QCAT, the registry will email or post you a copy of the decision with the outcome.

-The referral of your discrimination complaint will follow the process outlined above.
 You can learn more about the next steps in the process after you apply.